Rugby union

-Rugby union, commonly known simply as rugby, is a close-contact team sport that originated at Rugby School in the first half of the 19th century.
-Rugby is simply based on running with the ball in hand.
-In its most common form, a game is played between two teams of 15 players each, using an oval-shaped ball on a rectangular field called a pitch.
+Rugby union football, commonly known simply as rugby union or often just rugby, is a close-contact team sport that originated at Rugby School in England in the first half of the 19th century.
+Rugby involves running with the ball in hand.
+In its most common form, the game is played between two teams of 15 players each, using an oval-shaped ball on a rectangular field called a pitch.
 The field has H-shaped goalposts at both ends.

-Rugby union is a popular sport around the world, played by people of all genders, ages and sizes.
-In 2014, there were more than 6 million people playing worldwide, of whom 2.36 million were registered players.
-World Rugby, previously called the International Rugby Football Board (IRFB) and the International Rugby Board (IRB), has been the governing body for rugby union since 1886, and currently has 101 countries as full members and 18 associate members.
+Rugby union is a popular sport around the world, played by people regardless of gender, age or size.
+In 2023, there were more than 10 million players worldwide, of whom 8.4 million were registered.
+World Rugby, previously called the International Rugby Football Board (IRFB) and the International Rugby Board (IRB), has been the governing body for rugby union since 1886, and currently has 116 countries as full members and 18 associate members.

-In 1845, the first laws were written by students attending Rugby School; other significant events in the early development of rugby include the decision by Blackheath F.C. to leave The Football Association in 1863 and, in 1895, the split between rugby union and rugby league.
-Historically rugby union was an amateur sport, but in 1995 formal restrictions on payments to players were removed, making the game openly professional at the highest level for the first time.
+In 1845, the first rules of the game were written by pupils at Rugby School; other significant events in the early development of rugby include the decision by Blackheath F.C. to leave The Football Association in 1863 and, in 1895, the split between rugby union and rugby league.
+Historically rugby union was an amateur sport, but in 1995 formal restrictions on payments to players were removed, making the game open to professionals at the highest level for the first time.